 Patients who already have a type 2 opt-out

-Where patients already have a type 2 opt out registered, this will be automatically converted to a national data opt-out.
+Where patients already have a type 2 opt out registered, this has automatically been converted to a national data opt-out.
 Patients can be reassured that their choices will continue to be respected.
 If they want to change their choice, they can use the new service to do this.

-Every patient who is now aged 13 or over with a type 2 opt-out recorded will receive a personal letter explaining the change.
-The letters will be issued after 29 May 2018 and will include a handout which explains more about the national data opt-out.
-The letter will ask patients to contact the dedicated helpline if they have any questions.
+Every patient who is now aged 13 or over with a type 2 opt-out recorded before 25 May 2018 will have received a personal letter explaining the change.
+The letters were issued after 29 May 2018 and included a handout which explains more about the national data opt-out.
+The letter asked patients to contact the dedicated helpline if they have any questions.

 Patients who have a type 1 opt-out